Arkhaven logo

 Chapter 09 – Lessons to Learn

-Wherein Rose meets a bunch of old men in a park.
+Wherein Rose meets a bunch of old men in a park and makes an important discovery.

-The main doors weren’t open yet when Rose arrived at campus the next morning.
-Following a pair of higher year students, she slipped in through a fire escape and made her way through empty halls to the administration department.
-The scent of disinfectant was stronger than usual, the floors still carrying a sheen.
-The cleaners must have left not too long ago.
+The main doors weren’t open yet when Rose arrived at campus the next morn.
+Following a pair of higher-year students, she slipped in through a fire escape and made her way down empty halls to the administration office.
+The scent of disinfectant was stronger than usual, the floors still carrying a glossy sheen; the cleaners must have left not too long ago.

-An older lady in a home-knit cardigan and glasses on a flimsy gold chain opened the hatch in an otherwise blind wall as Rose approached.
+An older lady in a home-knit cardigan and glasses hanging from a flimsy gold chain opened the hatch in an otherwise blind wall as Rose approached.

-“Seasonal morning greetings,” the woman said in a flat tone of voice.
-“Couldn’t wait until I’d had my first cuppa, could you?”
-“Uhm… I’m here for my first year permission slip?”
+"Seasonal morning greetings," the woman said in a flat tone of voice.
+"Couldn’t wait until I’d had my first cuppa, could you?"
+"Uhm… I’m here for my first-year permission papers?"

-“I know what you’re here for.”
-The woman put on the glasses that showed no contortion of the face behind it, making Rose wonder to the use of them.
-“Name?”
+"I know what you’re here for."
+The woman put on the glasses, which in no way distorted the face behind them, making Rose wonder whether they were actually necessary or merely an affectation.
+"Name?"

 "Rosa Cerdos," Rose replied as kindly as she could.